Air Canada Interview Questions

 • What about this position is the most important?

-• How would you measure my success and what could I do to succeed in your expectations?
+• How would you measure my success, and what could I do to exceed your expectations?

 • Which part of the position has the steepest learning curve?
 What can I do to get up to speed quickly?